Can Abundance Be Sustainable? Merging Affordability and Climate Policy

 Panel Two: Affordability and the Transition Away from Fossil Fuels

 What do affordability concerns mean for a commitment to transition away from fossil fuels as quickly as possible?
 The federal government’s support for the fossil fuel industry and disdain for sources of clean energy—wind energy in particular—have complicated the plans of states and localities planning to shift toward renewable energy sources and away from oil, gas, and coal.
-Panelists will discuss the growing strain of argument that plans to transition away from fossil fuel are in tension with energy affordability and broader economic prosperity—and what that means for national and state-level efforts to promote renewable energy sources.
+Panelists discussed the growing strain of argument that plans to transition away from fossil fuel are in tension with energy affordability and broader economic prosperity—and what that means for national and state-level efforts to promote renewable energy sources.

 Allan Marks, Lecturer at UCLA Law